Aspiration in Babies and Children

 • Surgery to correct a problem such as a cleft palate

-If your child still has a high risk of aspiration despite these methods, he or she may need a special tube to help with eating for a while.
-The feeding tube will help your child get good nutrition until his or her risk of aspiration improves.
+If your child still has a high risk of aspiration despite these methods, they may need a special tube to help with eating for a while.
+The feeding tube will help your child get good nutrition until their risk of aspiration improves.
 Your child will not eat or drink normally until the tube is removed.
 A thin tube may be put through the nose down into the stomach.
 This is called a nasogastric tube.
 This may be used for a short time while other treatment is considered.
 Or a tube may be put directly into your child’s stomach during a surgery.
 This is called a gastrostomy tube.

 In some children, aspiration lessens over time.
 In other cases, a child may need more treatment to address the cause.
-Your child’s healthcare providers will carefully watch your child so that he or she can return to normal eating as soon as possible.
+Your child’s healthcare providers will carefully watch your child so that they can return to normal eating as soon as possible.

 Talk with your child’s healthcare provider if your child has a tracheostomy tube.
 You may need to suction food or liquid from the tube.